Twig

 ' property of the date field.
 This will save you from dealing with date parsing issues.

-You'll use the interactivity functions in Views when employing the WP Interactivity API, while paginate_links
+You'll use the interactivity functions in Views when employing the , while paginate_links

 is used inside Cards when the 'Source: Page content' option is chosen.

 In the Pro version of the plugin, you can add your own functions.
-Check this hooks guide to learn details.
+Check to learn details.

 In the Pro version of the plugin, you can add your own filters.
-Check this hooks guide to learn details.
+Check to learn details.